jordantrizz/homer-scripts/README.md

 # Notes
 * The iframe using the message area is what I've decided to use, you can do anything you wish here.
 * I created a separate page to hold the data as it makes it cleaner.
+* The assumption is that you're using SSH keys to authenticate to Proxmox and Mikrotik.

 # Examples
 ## Running proxmox-report.sh via Synology Scheduled Task